 Financial Gifts are the most basic category of gift in Virtuous, which includes the most common entries.

 From the Giving tab in a Contact record, you can click on the three dots in the upper right of the Gifts section to add a new gift, though this is not the most common method for entering new gifts.
-Gift entry is primarily done via the Gift and Contact Import tool, which is covered in our complete video training series.
+Gift entry is primarily done via the Gift and Contact Import tool, which is covered in our Training Academy Gifts and Gift Processing course.

 Several fields on the New Gift form are optional; only the most basic gift data is required, which can be found in the first three fields:

-- Gift Type: All Financial Gifts must fall into one of ten categories: Cash, Check, Credit, EFT (Electronic Fund Transfer), Stock, Non-Cash (this includes donation of items and in-kind giving), Cryptocoin, Qualified Charitable Distribution, Reversing Transaction, or Other (you can learn more about Gift Types in this video)
+- Gift Type: All Financial Gifts must fall into one of ten categories: Cash, Check, Credit, EFT (Electronic Fund Transfer), Stock, Non-Cash (this includes a donation of items and in-kind giving), Cryptocoin, Qualified Charitable Distribution, Reversing Transaction, or Other (you can learn more about Gift Types in this Academy walkthrough.)

 - Gift Date: When did you receive the gift?